 We had corks in our stash that were sorta plain and not as pretty and since we need at least two layers, we started with the plain corks.

 Set aside some of the most unusual or interesting corks and save them for the top layer of the wreath.

 Apply hot glue to the back of each plainer cork or those you decided to be on the first layer and place it to cover as much of the foam wreath as possible in a haphazard fashion.

-After the wreath is covered with corks, start a second layer, gluing the prettier corks or your favorite winery's corks in a haphazard fashion covering the first layer of corks.
+After the wreath is covered with corks, start the second layer, gluing the prettier corks or your favorite winery’s corks in a haphazard fashion covering the first layer of corks.